Jerry-Shaw/Nervsys/README.md

 **Nervsys** is a very slight framework based on PHP7.1+ for universal API controlling.

+Requirements: PHP7.1+ and above.
+Any kind of web server or running under CLI mode.

 It can be used as:

     1. Normal develop framework for Web